maraouf/OmniGrid/docs/guidelines/env_example.md

 # DOCKERHUB_USER=
 # DOCKERHUB_TOKEN=

+# GitHub API token — optional.
+Used for the stack-update "What's new"
+# release-notes resolver (GHCR / GitHub-hosted images) and the qBittorrent
+# app's VueTorrent-version check.
+Bypasses GitHub's anonymous API rate
+# limit; a classic PAT with public-repo / no scope is plenty.
+# GITHUB_TOKEN=

+# Persistent on-disk daily log directory (omnigrid-YYYY-MM-DD.log).
+Override
+# only for non-standard deployments; the default lives on the data bind mount.
+# LOG_DIR=/app/data/logs

 # Where python-dotenv looks for env values at startup.
 Override only for
 # non-standard deployments.
 # ENV_FILE_PATH=/app/.env